 The control of the looper, the footboard is almost as important as the bandoneon’s keyboard!
 Again, I had to do comparative tests, but I found nothing interesting in the existing equipment.
 Everything is too heavy, too big, too loud (the clicks of the switches).
 So we worked with Antoine Massot, Christophe Baratay and Mael Bellec to design the ideal solution.
 This is a homemade pedal, the core is an Arduino, programed in order to be “seen” by the computer as a MIDI pedal.
 The buttons are selected to be quiet, flexible and waterproof (dust and water).
 The pedal has 13 buttons, 12 switches, the last one is used to change pages.
 The second page may sometimes be useful for controlling the looper’s secondary functions.
 Each switch sends a midi note that is assigned to a Logelloop function in the project preferences.
 The keyboard is as light as possible and its size allow to take it in the cabin during a trip by plane.
 The thickness of the pedal is an important criterion, because it is necessary that the foot stays on the heel and is as horizontal as possible to control the accuracy of the support and avoid errors.
 The gap between the buttons should be the smallest, while avoiding the risk of pressing two switches at a time.
 The choice of shoes is also important, we prefer them without heels, thin at the end of the foot for reasons of precision and with thin soles for the best contact with the switches.

 To control the settings of Logelloop, I first tried to use rotary button interfaces, without any real success, because it was not suited to what I wanted to do, I also tested a tablet with the Lemur application, that did not suit what I wanted to do either.
 Especially in the less contact that it induces with the public : the musician does important things, but which remain invisible to the public.
-So I adopted the Leap Motion which allows me to associate movements of hands in space to functions of Logelloop (I do not enter more in this as I speak a lot in this post).
+So I adopted the Leap Motion which allows me to associate movements of hands in space to functions of Logelloop (I do not enter more in this as there is lots of informationabout it in this post).

 For the Leap, as for the footboard, Logelloop allows you to make scripts (macros) that can be associated with midi commands.
 It is therefore possible to do many things at the touch of a button.
 This makes it possible to use very few different buttons during a concert, which has a significant impact on the workflow of the interpretation of the music.